Art and Culture of Japan - Tokyo, Kyoto & The Seto Inland Sea

 What will we see?

 Starting and finishing in Tokyo, we will have experienced a wide range of culture and landscapes.
-You will find a focus on contemporary art and craft, architecture ceramics, shrines and temples.
+You will find a focus on contemporary art and craft, architecture, ceramics, gardens, shrines and temples.
 We will visit museums and galleries large and small, old and new.

 Who will enjoy this tour?